-Average Customer Review: based on 2 reviews.Rating: Does the trick!
+Average Customer Review: based on 3 reviews.Rating: Replacement Octo

 Im not the scuba diver, my 18 year old son is and I want to get him his own regulator for Christmas...this may be a stupid question but is that what this is??
 It just seems extremely inexpensive compared to other ones I have looked at.